 Sprint speed is the product of stride length and leg speed (cadence).
 How you train to improve these qualities is vital for increasing your speed.
 So, what’s better?
 Training for stride length or leg speed when it comes to maximising sprint speed?
-Oh, and how did a certain Mr Bolt do it?
+Oh, and how did a certain Mr. Bolt do it?

 The Perfect Tool